Welcome to Class One

 Children are regularly reminded of our expectations and should they fail to keep the Golden Rules, warnings are given, followed by five minutes of ‘time out’ and then a discussion about their actions.

-As children become familiar with their letters, flash cards with simple words on will be sent home to practise reading and play games.
 Reading books will be sent home when we have assessed that your child is ready to start on a structured scheme.
 At this point, five or ten minutes of reading with your child each day will quickly build up their sight vocabulary and reinforce the language and literacy work completed at school.

 Arrival and Collection